 Parent training programs have been proven to be effective.
 Sometimes the parent-child relationship is so damaged from past negative experiences that it’s difficult to change the techniques without professional help.
 For this reason, these programs are focused on positive ways of managing behavior, discipline techniques, and accurate strategies according to the child’s age.

 Many of the techniques that are taught in these parent training programs focus on positive reinforcement.
 The parent is encouraged to acknowledge and celebrate when their child is flexible and cooperative.
 The program also tries to help parents shy away from punishment and using negative reinforcement, as it has been proven to be less effective.

 Also, being a model for the kid is important.
 Taking a time-out if you’re noticing the situation is going the wrong way will surely prevent the conflict from ending up worse.
 Respect when your child asks for a time-out.
 Give them their space and don’t press the issue any further until they’ve calmed down.
 Being conscious and aware of when the child might lose control is an important step towards progress and should be recognized.

-Finally, reading books or professional articles about ODD is a good way to understand better your child’s condition.
+- Finally, reading books or professional articles about Oppositional Defiant Disorder is a good way to understand better your child’s condition.
 As a result, this will help improve the relationship parent-child and avoid labeling.